Rules and Structure of the UHV Honors Program

 - Special graduation regalia for Honors Graduates and Honors Graduates with Distinction

 Basic Admission Criteria:

-- Letter of application addressing qualifications and college goals to be reviewed and approved by Honors Track Committee
+- Letter of application addressing qualifications and college goals or an interview with the Honors Director

 Transfer Student Admission:

-- There is no deadline to join the Honors Track—after the first semester students with high GPAs will be offered a chance to join the program
+- There is no deadline to join the Honors Program—after the first semester students with high GPAs will be offered a chance to join the program

-- Letter of application addressing qualifications and college goals to be reviewed and approved by Honors Track Committee
+- Letter of application addressing qualifications and college goals or an interview with the Honors Director.

 - Sample of coursework or other project which demonstrates academic distinction